jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 1. Can the individual exist without the change?
 2. Can the change exist without the individual?
-3. Can other exist within the change without the individual?
+3. Can others exist within the change without the individual?

 If either of these questions is "No" then there is something that needs to be done. {% if crucial.title %} I cover how to gain consent for a crucial conversation in my article: [{{ crucial.title }}]({{ crucial.url }}){% else %} I will cover crucial conversations in a latter article.{% endif %}